brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Encumbrance: +4
 Shift > 6 to use.
 Grav Field Generator
 A Grav field generator changes the gravity within a bubble.
-The size of the bubble that can created depends on the power of the generator but the gravity strength can be anything from zero to 10 times Earth�s gravity (0g to 10g).
+The size of the bubble that can created depends on the power of the generator but the gravity strength can be anything from zero to 10 times Earth's gravity (0g to 10g).
-It takes 3 seconds (1 turn) to turn on or off, so items don�t immediately slam into each other.
+It takes 3 seconds (1 turn) to turn on or off, so items don't immediately slam into each other.
 The edge of the bubble is very distinct, anything outside the bubble will behave as normal.
 While switched on, the Grav Field Generator cannot be moved.
 The Grav Field Generator can be used to make working in a micro G environment (such as space or disabled space craft) much easier.
 Shakespeare Standard Grav Field Generator
 Cost: 800